6 Meaningless Cosmetic Claims You Shouldn't Believe

 - Non-comedogenic or "Won't clog pores"

 Why it's meaningless: You can't trust any product that makes claims of being non-comedogenic (or the less common "non-acnegenic") because there are no approved or regulated standards for these statements anywhere in the world.
 In other words, no matter what a product contains, a company can claim that it won't make you break out, even if it contains ingredients that are known to trigger breakouts.
 With no guidelines or standards in place, even the thickest, greasiest moisturizer around can claim it "won't clog pores."
 Companies use this claim because there's no regulation stating they can't, and the brands know it's what consumers want to hear.

 And forget the claim "oil-free"!
 There are lots of ingredients that can make skin feel greasy that aren't listed as oils.
 Shopping for oil-free products isn't a slam-dunk solution for oily or breakout-prone skin.

 What to look for instead: Avoid products that have a thick, creamy consistency.
-For the most part, ingredients with a creamy texture are usually the ones that clog pores and make skin feel greasy.
-When shopping for almost any skin-care product or makeup foundation, the best option for those with oily skin or breakouts is to look for products that have a liquid, gel, serum, or thin lotion consistency.
+For the most part, ingredients with a creamy or balm-like texture are usually the ones that clog pores and make skin feel greasy.
+When shopping for almost any skin-care product or makeup foundation, the best option for those with oily skin or breakouts is to look for products that have a liquid, gel, serum, or thin, water-based lotion consistency.
 Products with thinner textures are less likely to clog pores or worsen breakouts.
-In fact, many women with oily skin and breakouts have great results using a well-formulated toner as their "moisturizer" during the day, followed by a light, matte-finish daytime moisturizer or liquid foundation with sunscreen.
+In fact, many people with oily skin and breakouts have great results using a well-formulated toner as their "moisturizer" during the day, followed by a light, matte-finish daytime moisturizer or liquid foundation with sunscreen.
 At night, a gel and serum can be perfect and present little to no risk of clogging pores.